Delaware City Refinery

 The Refinery is located on 5,050-acres approximately 1-mile northwest of Delaware City, Delaware.
 The refining operations occupy about 1,000-acres.
 The facility commenced operation in 1956.
 The facility processed a variety of crude oils and currently produces about 180,000 barrels of petroleum product a day.
 Production has included diesel, gasoline, jet, fuel oil, aromatics, and methanol and propane fuels.
 The areas north and west of the refinery are industrial, and include some RCRA and Superfund sites, and the area south of the refinery is open fields or farmland.
 The Delaware River lies to the east of the facility.

 The refinery has had many owners since going on-line in 1956.
 On May 1, 2004, ownership of the Motiva Refinery passed to Premcor, Inc., and on September 1, 2005 Valero Energy Corporation acquired Premcor, Inc. In November 2009, Valero discontinued production at the refinery and idled the facility.
 PBF Energy completed the purchase of the refinery from Valero Energy Corporation on June 1, 2010 and restarted the refinery in 2011.
 Motiva retains the environmental liability for the permitted waste units and historic contamination.

-The main site-related contaminants are benzene, toluene, ethyl benzene, xylene (BTEX), and other petroleum hydrocarbons compounds, including MTBE, naphthalene and some metals were found in soil, groundwater and sediments.
+The main site-related contaminants of benzene, toluene, ethyl benzene, xylene (BTEX), and other petroleum hydrocarbons compounds —including MTBE and naphthalene — and some metals. were found in soil, groundwater and sediments.
 Chlorinated hydrocarbons were also found in groundwater on-site.